halimath/calculator-kata/benchmark.md

 ## Implementation Strategies

-The results compare different implementation strategies:
+The results compare different implementation strategies.
+The strategies are explained below.

 ## Results